 - Outsourcing is performed by non-employees, but Offshoring is performed by employees of the business entity.

 - Outsourcing may be performed within or outside the country.
 Although, in offshoring, the shifting of business to another country is a must.

-Using outsourcing and even offshoring activities for a call centre is in vogue since last decade.
+Using outsourcing and even offshoring activities for a call center is in vogue since last decade.
 When the outsourcing of any business operation, at a place other than the business’s origin, can be termed as offshoring.
-The business organisation can decide itself that how they want to use these practices, i.e. singly or in combination.
+The business organization can decide itself that how they want to use these practices, i.e. singly or in combination.
 Sometimes, offshoring can also be termed as a subset of outsourcing.